-We regard our trademarks, domain names, copyrights, know-how, proprietary technologies and similar intellectual property as critical to our success, and we rely on trademark and trade secret law and confidentiality, invention assignment and non-compete agreements with our employees and others to protect our proprietary rights.
+We and the VIE Group regard our trademarks, domain names, copyrights, know-how, proprietary technologies and similar intellectual property as critical to our success, and we and the VIE Group rely on trademark and trade secret law and confidentiality, invention assignment and non-compete agreements with our employees and others to protect our proprietary rights.
 We and the VIE Group have registered 161 trademarks in the PRC.
 We and the VIE Group are the registered holder of 29 domain names, including www.jiayinfintech.cn.
-We and the VIE Group also have 77 copyrights for our and the VIE Group's proprietary techniques in connection with our and the VIE Group's systems.
+We and the VIE Group also have 104 copyrights for our and the VIE Group's proprietary techniques in connection with our and the VIE Group's systems.